jsfuentes/Code-Cheatsheet/CS_Fundamentals/HTTP.md

 ## Methods

-GET is supposed to be safe and idempotent

-POST is to modify data

 So common b/c in past browsers just supported these two

 | HTTP method | RFC                                                          | Request has Body | Response has Body | Safe | Idempotent |